Skip to content

 What role does vitamin C play in the body?

-Ascorbic acid plays a central role in the immune system and other aspects of our body.
+Ascorbic acid plays a central role in immune system and other aspects of our body.
 We give you a brief overview of the most important areas:

-Collagen production
+collagen production

-Protection against colds
+protection against colds

-The role of Vitamin C in protecting against colds has been the subject of scientific research for decades.
-Although it does not directly protect against infection with cold viruses, an adequate intake can reduce the duration and severity of cold symptoms.
-Studies show that ascorbic acid strengthens the immune system by supporting the formation and function of leukocytes (white blood cells), which are responsible for fighting infections.
-In addition, the vitamin can act as a natural antihistamine by regulating histamine production and thereby reducing inflammation and symptoms such as nasal congestion.
+The role of vitamin C in protection against colds has been the subject of scientific research for decades.Although it does not directly protect against infection with cold viruses, adequate intake can reduce the duration and severity of cold symptomsStudies show that ascorbic acid strengthens the immune system by Supports the formation and function of leukocytes (white blood cells), which are responsible for fighting infections.
+In addition, the Vitamin as a natural antihistamine work by regulating histamine production and thus reducing inflammation and symptoms such as a stuffy nose.

 Did you know?

-Protection against free radicals
+protection against free radicals

 How much vitamin C do you need per day?

 The recommended daily dose varies depending on age, gender and living conditions.
-The German Nutrition Society (DGE) recommends 110 mg per day for adult men and 95 mg per day for adult women.
+The German Nutrition Society (DGE) recommends 110 mg per day for adult men and 95 mg for adult women.
 Pregnant and breastfeeding women have an increased need.

-At what point do you have a vitamin C deficiency?
+When do you have a vitamin C deficiency?

 How do you notice a vitamin C deficiency?